sal1023/videoCC/README.md

 There are 4 config variables

-   * baseurl: Thie baseurl is for the VoiceBase REST API and the default value should be fine as is.
+   * baseurl: Thie baseurl is for the VoiceBase REST API and the default value should be fine as is (in config,json)
    * vbtoken: You will need to get your own VoiceBase Bearer token and specify it either as command line (--vbtoken <your-token-here>) or set an env var of same name
-   * callback: If the machine you are running this one does not have a public IP, it is possible to use port forwarding but then you might also have to override the callback url.
-The demo app will use the same base url that you use for the web app for the callback.
+   * callback: If the machine you are running this on does not have a public IP, it is possible to use port forwarding on your router, but then you might also have to override the callback url.
+By default, the demo app will use the same base url that you use for the web app for the callback.
 If you are port forwarding, you may need to use a local IP for your browser and then override the url with the public url for the callback.
    * scratchDir: The scratchdir is where tmp files will be placed and is set to /tmp as a default

 ## References